kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 			:align: center
 			:scale: 45
 			:width: 900px
-			:alt: fake width

 	#.
 The thick center line on each boxplot is the median (50th percentile) of that variable.
 The top and bottom edges of the box are the 25th and 75th percentile, respectively.
 If the data are from a symmetric distribution, such as the :math:`t` or normal distribution, then the median should be approximately centered with respect to those 2 percentiles.
 The fact that it is not, especially for position 1, indicates the data are *skewed* either to the left (median is closer to upper edge) or the the right (median closer to the lower edge).

 .. question::